Early Childhood Education

 ECE 731.
 Doctoral Seminar II: Children and Society.
 3 Hours.

-Survey of historical, philosphical, and sociocultural foundation of early childhood programs and policies.
+Survey of historical, philosophical, and sociocultural foundation of early childhood programs and policies.
+Admission to ECE Doctoral Program required.

 ECE 734.
 Logic and Scientific Inquiry.
 3 Hours.